Waterline rehabilitation program

 With water system repairs, the water system must be shut down to relieve pressure and make the work area safe.
 Castle Rock Water will provide notice for planned shutdowns, and complete repairs as quickly as possible.

 Johnson Drive, Place and Court - waterline replacement Beginning in late May 2017, Castle Rock Water plans to replace aging waterlines on Johnson Drive, Place and Court, at a cost of $246,810.
 View location map.
 With replacement of the waterlines, crews are also bringing the number of hydrants and valves in the neighborhood up to current standards, making the area safer and less susceptible to water outages in the future.
 All of the main waterlines and the service lines connecting to each household meter will be replaced.
-The waterline replacement work is scheduled for 10 weeks and is expected to be completed around the end of July weather dependent.
+The waterline replacement work is scheduled for 10 weeks and is expected to be completed around the end of July, depending on weather.

 all construction, schedules may be affected by weather and other delays.